-4X Hazing HAZ Must Report to Law Enforcement Any action or situation that endangers the mental or physical health or safety of a student at a school with any of grades 6 through 12 for purposes of initiation or admission into or affiliation with any school-sanctioned organization.
-Hazing includes but is not limited to a) pressuring, coercing, or forcing a student to participate in illegal or dangerous behavior, or b) any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements.
+4X Hazing HAZ Must Report to Law Enforcement or forcing a student to participate in illegal or dangerous behavior, or b) any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements.
 4Y Simple Battery PHA Must Report to Law Enforcement An actual and intentional touching or striking of another person against his/her will, or the intentional causing of bodily harm to an individual.
 This includes incidents that require immediate first aid or subsequent medical attention.
 This does not include death or injuries with substantial risk of death, extreme physical pain, protracted and obvious disfigurement, and protracted loss or impairment of the function of a bodily member, organ, or mental faculty.
 (See 4D Aggravated Battery) 4Z Sexual Assault SXA Must Report to Law Enforcement An incident that includes fondling, indecent liberties, child molestation, or threatened rape.
 Both males and females can be victims of sexual assault.
 4AA Electronic Device Violation Use of unauthorized access to programs and/or files not expected or intended for student use on an electronic device or OCPS network; or any use that violates Board policies, local, state, and/or federal laws and regulations.
 This offense may include, but is not limited to, gaining access to the OCPS network with intent to do harm or alter records, or having images, videos, messages, etc., on a district issued device that are not shared with others (i.e. images/videos containing nudity).
 4CC Burglary BRK Must Report to Law Enforcement Unlawful entry into or remaining in a dwelling, structure, or conveyance with the intent to commit a crime therein.
 4DD Homicide HOM Must Report to Law Enforcement The unjustified killing of one human being by another.
 This includes murder, manslaughter.
 4EE Kidnapping KID Must Report to Law Enforcement Forcibly, secretly, or by threat, confining, abducting, or imprisoning another person against his/her will and without lawful authority.
 This includes abduction of an individual.
 4FF Tobacco/Vaping/Nicotine Selling/Buying/ Distribution Must Report to Law Enforcement The sale, purchase, distribution of tobacco or nicotine products on school grounds, at school sponsored events, or on school transportation.
 Tobacco incidents cannot be Drug-related.
 Florida Administrative Code Rule 6A-1.0017.
 This includes vaping nicotine products, items represented to be of said nature, and additional items which may include, but are not limited to, electronic cigarettes, CBD oil, Juuls, pods, vapors and hookah pens that do not contain THC or any other illegal controlled substance.
 4GG Igniting Fires that are not intentional, that are caused by accident, or do not cause damage.
 4JJ Trespassing TRS Must Report to Law Enforcement To enter or remain on school grounds/campus, school transportation, or at a school sponsored event/off campus without authorization or invitation and with no lawful purpose for entry.
 Only incidents involving a student currently under suspension or expulsion, or incidents where any offender (student or non-student) was previously issued an official trespass warning, or where any offender was arrested for trespass.